Trusted WordPress tutorials, when you need them most.

 If you have an online store, then adding a category search for products also makes it easier for customers to find the items they are interested in buying.
 In turn, this can help increase sales.

-You can easily improve user experience by enabling the category search feature using the SearchWP plugin.
-This creates an interactive form where users can filter results using the different categories on your site.
+You can easily improve user experience by creating a custom search form using the SearchWP plugin.
+This allows you to add an interactive dropdown where users can filter results using the different categories on your site.

 For more details, please see our tutorial on how to search by category in WordPress.

 We hope this article helped you learn how to easily add fuzzy search to your WordPress website.
-You may also want to see our tutorial on how to add multilingual search in WordPress and how to add a search toggle effect in WordPress.
+You may also want to see our articles on:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.